jesford/cluster-lensing/README.md

 and for calculating the
 [NFW profiles](https://github.com/jesford/smd-nfw).
 The
-latter of these is currently being entirely revamped (it was previously only implemented in c, and we are adding a python option), so check back later for updates.
+latter of these is currently being entirely revamped (it was previously only implemented in C, has recently been translated to Python, but still has some issues to work out).
+Soon the scattered bits and pieces will be collected into an organized package, so check back later for updates.